illumos/ipd/ipd/0007/README.md

 branch created in `illumos/gcc` early in the development cycle to facilitate cooperation with anyone else who may be planning a similar update.

-Changes wishing to be uptreamed should be submitted in the form of pull requests were that is possible, or github issues requesting a branch be created onto which pull requests may be submitted, or a branch be pulled up into `illumos/gcc` to establish a new version branch.
+Changes wishing to be integrated to illumos/gcc should be submitted in the form of pull requests where that is possible, or github issues requesting a branch be created onto which pull requests may be submitted, or a branch be pulled up into `illumos/gcc` to establish a new version branch.

 ### Endorsing a new version of GCC for use with `illumos-gate`